huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Informix.md

             Number of currently allocated bufers: 14
             Minimum prepend for alloced bufers: 17
     ```
-    In this output, the more the number of currently allocated buffers for each CDC session, the more is the amount of unconsumed log by Blitzz Replicant.
+    In this output, the more the number of currently allocated buffers for each CDC session, the more is the amount of unconsumed log by Arcion Replicant.

-    The value of this allocated buffers < 20 as above indicates all the logs have been consumed by Blitzz repicant.
-When the value is much higher, it is an indication of Blitzz replicant not being able to catch up with the high throughput of log generation.
+    The value of this allocated buffers < 20 as above indicates all the logs have been consumed by Arcion repicant.
+When the value is much higher, it is an indication of Arcion replicant not being able to catch up with the high throughput of log generation.
 It is not possible to have record level granularity of records not yet fetched by Replicant.
 But once logs are fetched and are waiting to be applied we show "Buffered Oper" count on the replicant dashboard.

-  - Informix does not offer any direct way for CDC consumers (like Blitzz Replicant) to correlate the CDC record sequence number with the LSN in actual logical log files.
+  - Informix does not offer any direct way for CDC consumers (like Arcion Replicant) to correlate the CDC record sequence number with the LSN in actual logical log files.
 (To know more, see the section **CDC Record Sequence Number** in [IBM Informix Change Data Capture API Programmer's Guide](http://www.oninit.com/manual/informix/117/documentation/ids_cdc_bookmap.pdf)).
-Meaning, there is no direct way/API to know which logical log file Blitzz Replicant is currently consuming.
+Meaning, there is no direct way/API to know which logical log file Arcion Replicant is currently consuming.

-    However, Blitzz replicant still offers one way to do this as below :
+    However, Arcion replicant still offers one way to do this as below :

-    - One of the metadata tables (in the metadata database) created by Blitzz Replicant is `blitzz_io_cdc_extractor_metadata_<id>_<id>`.
-The column `committed_cursor` in this table gives the exact CDC cursor information for each CDC session that Blitzz Replicant checkpoints and updates continuously.
+    - One of the metadata tables (in the metadata database) created by Arcion Replicant is `blitzz_io_cdc_extractor_metadata_<id>_<id>`.
+The column `committed_cursor` in this table gives the exact CDC cursor information for each CDC session that Arcion Replicant checkpoints and updates continuously.
 For example, notice the following SQL:

       ```SQL
       select committed_cursor from blitzz.blitzz_io_cdc_extractor_metadata_repl1_repl1;